nathan-kennedy/makegif/README.md

 # MakeGIF

 MakeGIF is a simple yet powerful shell script for creating optimized GIFs from video files.
 It leverages the power of `ffmpeg` and `gifsicle` to provide high-quality GIFs with customization options such as start time, duration, quality, and more.
-Leave parameters empty to start interactive mode and have the program prompt you for the parameters line-by-line for ease of use.
+Leave the parameters empty to start interactive mode and have the program prompt you for the parameters line-by-line for ease of use.

 ## Features